chirag-08x/chirag-08x/README.md

 # 💫 About Me:
 👋🏽 Hi, my name is Chirag

-🎓 Soon to be grad with a Bachelor's of Technology in Computer Science.
-(May, 2023)
+🎓 2023 Grad in Computer Science

 🌇 India Native, with a passion for picking complex problems and develop strategies to solve them that will grow your business.